aws-samples/aws-modernization-with-quali/content/module2/12_page.md

 ![12_page_1](/images/module2/12_page_1.png)

-By default, it will be automatically deprovisioned once the specified time has expired, or you can end the sandbox from the UI.
+By default, it will be automatically deprovisioned once the specified time has expired.

 ![12_page_2](/images/module2/12_page_2.png)